mayhmemo/mayhmemo/README.md

 - 🔭 Currently working on a personal project (Bubble - RSS Reader)

-- 🌱 Currently learning more about FastAPI and Figma
+- 🌱 Currently learning more about Figma and Rive

-- ❓ Ask me about anything related to HTML, CSS and JS
+- ❓ Ask me about anything related to HTML, CSS, JS/TS and React

 - ⚡ Fun fact: I've born in the same MM-DD as Wade Watts (Ready Player One)